ivanishantilal/splitsecond-mvp/README.md

 # SplitSecond MVP

 ## Overview
-SplitSecond is a FinTech MVP for instant group bill splitting and settlement.
+SplitSecond is a FinTech MVP for end-to-end group payment coordination, from expense capture to final settlement.

-The app is designed around a common payment friction: one person pays for a group expense, but splitting the bill afterward is slow, manual, and inconvenient.
-SplitSecond simplifies this process by simulating a product where users can create a shared split session, scan a receipt, detect nearby participants, assign items to the right people, and confirm payment securely.
+The app is designed around a common payment friction: coordinating group payments is fragmented, manual, and inefficient.
+Existing solutions often focus only on calculating who owes what, but do not structure the full payment process from start to finish.

+SplitSecond addresses this by providing a structured, end-to-end flow that guides users from group creation and receipt capture to allocation, settlement, and payment confirmation.

 This MVP was built as part of a FinTech assignment and focuses on demonstrating the core product flow and business logic rather than real banking integrations.

 ---

-## Core Idea
+## Core Idea: End-to-End Group Payment System
+Instead of acting as a simple bill-splitting tool, SplitSecond structures the entire group payment experience as a coordinated, step-by-step system.

 SplitSecond enables users to:

 - create a shared bill-splitting session